40 Signs of Poor Health No One Over 40 Should Ignore

 Feeling Full Quickly

 If you normally have a healthy appetite, but suddenly start feeling very full, very quickly while you're eating, it could be a sign of ovarian cancer, says Vasilev.
 This is related to either accumulation of fluid in the abdomen, which is called ascites, or due to pressure from an ovarian mass or peritoneal irritation from cancerous implants throughout the abdomen or pelvis, he explains.
-And for how to avoid cancer of all types, check out the 27 Cancer Prevention Tips Doctors Want You to Hear.
+And for more clues to watch for, These Are All the Cancer Warning Signs Hiding in Plain Sight.